MusicPlayerDaemon/MPD/doc/protocol.rst

     connection, but that cannot be guaranteed.
 This command will not generate a response.

+    Clients should not use this command; instead, they should just close the socket.

 :command:`kill`
     Kills :program:`MPD`.

+    Do not use this command.
+Send ``SIGTERM`` to :program:`MPD` instead, or better: let your service manager handle :program:`MPD` shutdown (e.g. :command:`systemctl stop mpd`).

 :command:`password {PASSWORD}`
     This is used for authentication with the server.